 Although you almost certainly will want to save money on the web hosting service you pick for your small business, you don’t want to just pick the cheapest service and accept a lesser level of performance.

 But you need to make sure that the web hosting service you choose has the features you need.
-Even though Hostinger is our top pick for most people, other services on our list may deliver a better value through specific features that fit the needs of your business more precisely.
+Even though Bluehost is our top pick for most people, other services on our list may deliver a better value through specific features that fit the needs of your business more precisely.